A Wonderful Combination Of Crimson And Lavender Makes Varied Bunting Shine Like A Jewel

 Watch and listen to the varied bunting here:

 These birds are shy, so their behavior is not well documented.
-What is known is that they forage by moving through brushy vegetation, twitching tail, and wings, hunting for insects, and sometimes cactus fruit or seeds.
+What is known is that they forage by moving through brushy vegetation, twitching their tails and wings while hunting for insects, and sometimes cactus fruit or seeds.

-They often forage in pairs, even small flocks.
+They often forage in pairs or even small flocks.
 Males sing in spring and early summer.